 Employer of Record (EOR) in Greece

-Expand your business in Greece with the help of an EOR provider like Native Teams, or regulate your employment status and access employee benefits as a freelancer.
+Expand your business in Greece with the help of an EOR provider like Native Teams.
+We provide fully compliant EOR solutions, helping you focus on your core business without worrying about administration and legal obligations.
 Leave the bureaucracy out of the modern way of work!

 How does an EOR in Greece work?

 With an EOR provider by your side, you can skip the process of establishing a legal entity in Greece just to hire new team members.
-An EOR already has an entity there and can handle all administrative aspects of the hiring process, including onboarding, payroll processing, benefits administration, and much more!
+An EOR already has an entity in place and can handle all administrative aspects of the hiring process, including onboarding, payroll processing, benefits administration, and more.

 Who can use EOR services in Greece?